mouseless/baked/docs/architecture/application.md

 At the beginning of each phase, application initializes it by providing an `ApplicationContext` instance.
-This way each phase can add/get certain objects to/from the context, such as `IServiceCollection`, `IApplicationBuilder`, `IEndpointRouteBuilder` etc.
+This way each phase can add/get certain objects to/from the context, such as `IServiceCollection`, `IMiddlewareCollection`, `IEndpointRouteBuilder` etc.

 ```mermaid